Incident Investigation: Importance, Step-by-Step Guide, Training

 Close Call or Near Miss

 A close call or a near miss is an event that almost caused an injury but did not.
 Going back to the case study, a close call is when the employee was able to dodge the machine’s moving parts.
-In this situation, the employee was just a few inches out of the reach of the moving parts and was, therefore, able to walk away unscathed.
+In this situation, the employee was just a few inches out of the reach of the moving parts and was therefore able to walk away unscathed.

 Root Causes

 Root causes are oftentimes not the immediately observable cause of an incident.
 If an employee is struck by a machine’s moving part and gets injured as a result, the root cause of the incident is not the machine’s moving part.
-The root cause is likely a system failure — managerial, organizational, or operational failings that led to the conditions that eventually caused the injury.
+The root cause is likely a system failure — managerial, organizational, or operational failings that led to the conditions that eventually caused the worker injury.

 Surface Causes